DataDog/integrations-core/eks_fargate/README.md

 ## Overview

+**Note**: This page describes the EKS Fargate integration.
+For ECS Fargate, see the documentation for Datadog's [ECS Fargate integration][35].

 Amazon EKS on AWS Fargate is a managed Kubernetes service that automates certain aspects of deployment and maintenance for any standard Kubernetes environment.
 Kubernetes nodes are managed by AWS Fargate and abstracted away from the user.

 ## Setup